danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 Obviously this is undesired behavior and you should **not** write your code in the same way we wrote the code in `timeout.js`.

-Like stated in the <a href="https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html" target="_blank">AWS documentation</a>, we need to make sure to complete processing _all_ callbacks before our handler exits:
+Like stated in the <a href="https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html" target="_blank" rel="noopener noreferrer">AWS documentation</a>, we need to make sure to complete processing _all_ callbacks before our handler exits:

 > You should make sure any background processes or callbacks (in case of Node.js) in your code are complete before the code exits.